The Federal Trade Commission estimates that some 5% of Americans have errors on their credit reports that can result in adverse loan terms.

-- If that fails, you must sue both the credit issuer and the credit bureau in small claims court.
+- If that fails, sue both the credit issuer and the credit bureau in small claims court.
 Talk to a clerk of court for guidance on the process.
 You do not need a lawyer to do this.

 - Know that most of the time, the offenders will usually cave before the court date and remove the black mark from your report.

 - If all else fails, contact the Consumer Financial Protection Bureau for help — while they’re still around!

 Small claims court is really best used as a tactic to call the errant party’s bluff and get them to remove the bad mark on your credit.
 That’s what you really want.